viperML/neohome/src/content/blog/nix-dev/index.md

 }
 ```

-To propery discover libraries, you may need a combination of the following tools.
+To properly discover libraries, you may need a combination of the following tools.
 Under the hood, when they are added in `packages`, code is executed to properly configure the environment, such that it "just works".

 ```nix
 pkgs.mkShell {